bcneng/website/content/netiquette.md

 #### Bad practices

-Spam is not allowed in any channel.
-That includes:

-- Affiliates links
+We will consider spam to be:

-- Job offers outside #hiring-job-board
+- Job offers that are not posted on the #hiring-job-board.
-- Posting lots of messages (for our own definition of "lots")
-- Company advertising -- only fully open source initiatives are allowed, we don't want to be a platform for private companies to make money
+- Posting or advertising affiliate links.
+- Enterprise advertising or for-profit projects.
+FOSS projects are allowed.
-- Any service offering, including consultancy and others, except on the #contractors-freelancers channel.
+- Any service offering, including consultancy and other services, except on the #contractors-freelancers channel.

-The administrators reserve the rights to:
+The administrators reserve the right to:

-- Remove abusive and/or spam comments
+- Remove abusive and/or spam comments.
-- Remove link previews for readability's sake
+- Remove link previews for better readability.

-The publisher will be contacted in any case.

 #### Hiring inquiries and other service offerings